Noroff-FEU-Assignments/cross-course-project-Gonlonge/README.md

 11.2021

 ## Brief
-For this course assessment was about to create our first home page we designed in adobe xd.
+For this course assessment was about to create our first home page we designed in Adobe XD.

 ## Built With